-The position of the vehicle is determined by using satellite signals, various vehicle signals, and map data.
+If equipped, the position of the vehicle is determined by using satellite signals, various vehicle signals, and map data.

-At times, other interference such as the satellite condition, road configuration, condition of the vehicle, and/or other circumstances can affect the navigation system's ability to determine the accurate position of the vehicle
+At times, other interference such as the satellite condition, road configuration, condition of the vehicle, and/or other circumstances can affect the navigation system's ability to determine the accurate position of the vehicle.

 The GPS shows the current position of the vehicle using signals sent by GPS satellites.
-When the vehicle is not receiving signals from the satellites, a symbol appears on the map screen.
-See Navigation Symbols \$\dip\$ 153.
+When the vehicle is not receiving signals from the satellites, a symbol appears in the status bar.